gromacs/gromacs/docs/install-guide/index.rst

 best-tested and supported of these.
 Linux running on POWER 8, ARM v7 and v8 CPUs also works well.

+Experimental support is available for compiling CUDA code, both for host and device, using clang (version 3.9 or later).
+A CUDA toolkit (>= v7.0) is still required but it is used only for GPU device code generation and to link against the CUDA runtime library.
+The clang CUDA support simplifies compilation and provides benefits for development (e.g. allows the use code sanitizers in CUDA host-code).
+Additionally, using clang for both CPU and GPU compilation can be beneficial to avoid compatibility issues between the GNU toolchain and the CUDA toolkit. clang for CUDA can be triggered using the ``GMX_CLANG_CUDA=ON`` CMake option.
+Target architectures can be selected with  ``GMX_CUDA_TARGET_SM``, virtual architecture code is always embedded for all requested architectures (hence GMX_CUDA_TARGET_COMPUTE is ignored).
+Note that this is mainly a developer-oriented feature and it is not recommended for production use as the performance can be significantly lower than that of code compiled with nvcc (and it has also received less testing).
+However, note that with clang 5.0 the performance gap is significantly narrowed (at the time of writing, about 20% slower GPU kernels), so this version could be considered in non performance-critical use-cases.

 OpenCL GPU acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^